-The Compliant and Accountable Systems Research Group (CompAcctSys) is a multi-disciplinary team working at the intersection of computer science and law.
+The Compliant and Accountable Systems Research Group is a multi-disciplinary team working at the intersection of computer science and law.

 Broadly, our research focuses on issues of compliance and accountability as they relate to emerging technologies.
 We consider how technology can be better designed, engineered and deployed to accord with legal and regulatory concerns, and seek to better ground legal and policy discussions in technical realities.